The Papers

 More Info

-, Hancock Co., IL, for Harrison Kimball, 4 May 1844; handwriting presumably of Matthew Pine; docket in handwriting of
+, Hancock Co., IL, for Harrison Kimball, 4 May 1844; handwriting and signature presumably of Matthew Pine; one page, JS Collection, CHL.
+Includes address and docket.

 Thomas Bullock